 As our tastes have developed so too have our expectations of culinary experiences.
 Diners looking for such can sit and watch the fish at Dubai’s Burj Al Arab, where signature restaurant Al Mahara has a floor-to-ceiling aquarium.
 Or how about dining in the Uffizi Gallery surrounded by works by masters such as Leonardo da Vinci and Michelangelo?
 This can be arranged when staying at Florence’s Hotel Savoy, part of the Rocco Forte Collection.

 Since 1974 the huge increase in travel has made the world a much more diverse place.
-In 2014 you can dine in an Italian restaurant, owned by a British celebrity chef, in a region which, for all intents and purposes, didn’t exist in the seventies; in the form of Jamie’s Italian at Jumeirah Beach Hotel!
-A partnership between Jamie Oliver and Gennaro Contaldo this family-friendly restaurant has pasta on the menu, made fresh on site every day, in Dubai!
+You can now dine in an Italian restaurant, owned by a British celebrity chef, in a region which, for all intents and purposes, didn’t exist in the seventies; in the form of Jamie’s Italian at Jumeirah Beach Hotel!
+A partnership between Jamie Oliver and Gennaro Contaldo this family-friendly restaurant has pasta on the menu, made fresh on-site every day, in Dubai!

 The most recent addition to Jumeirah Beach Hotel’s restaurants adds another international offering to the already diverse selection of cuisine, which includes Japanese, Polynesian, an Argentinean grill, a British gastropub and Latin American.